Skip to main navigation Skip to search Skip to main content

 Biography

-I am proud to be a Clinical Psychologist, and proud to have the opportunity to support the training and development of tomorrow's workforce through my role at UEA.
-I am passionate that we create a workforce ready to serve the NHS, with Clinical Psychologists who have the potential to become expert clinicians and effect change in the way we deliver services to people with mental health problems.
+I am proud to be a Clinical Psychologist and to have the opportunity to support the training and development of tomorrow's workforce through my role at UEA.
+I am passionate that we create a workforce which is ready to serve the NHS, with Clinical Psychologists who have the potential to become expert clinicians and change the way we deliver services to people with mental health problems.

 I firmly believe that Clinical Psychology research, and the resultant clinical practice that derives from this research, has huge untapped potential to make our services more effective, and to help us understand complex clinical problems more meaningfully.

-I am keen to promote the development of clinicians who are 'workplace ready' and come to the NHS with the right values.
+I am keen to promote the development of clinicians who are ready to work in the NHS so who approach training with the right values.
 We need clinicians who are not afraid to 'speak up' and be able to prioritse the needs of the often vulnerable individuals we work with.
 We need clinicians who are driven by the desire to understand complex problems better, and who prioritise evidence over ideology.
-We need clinicians who will work effectively with other professionals, and seek to understandand improve wider systems that influence healthcare delivery.
+We need clinicians who will work effectively with other professionals, and seek to understandand and improve wider systems that influence healthcare delivery.

-With all this in mind, then, I am delighted to be supported by such a able and fantastic team of staff within our department.
+I am delighted to be supported by such an able and fantastic staff team in our programme and wider department.
 I am, too, constantly inspired and proud of the excellent work of our trainees.
-I hope that, together, we can do 'our bit' for developing and promoting the delivery of effective and meaningful healthcare and treatments for people with mental health problems in East Anglia.
+I hope that, together, we can do 'our bit' for developing and promoting the delivery of effective and meaningful mental health-care in East Anglia.

 Career